CYREN (NASDAQ:CYRN) Shares Gap Up to $0.96

-CYREN Ltd. (NASDAQ:CYRN)’s stock price gapped up prior to trading on Monday .
+CYREN Ltd. (NASDAQ:CYRN) gapped up before the market opened on Monday .
 The stock had previously closed at $0.96, but opened at $1.04.
-CYREN shares last traded at $1.05, with a volume of 200 shares traded.
+CYREN shares last traded at $1.05, with a volume of 200 shares changing hands.

-CYREN (NASDAQ:CYRN) last announced its quarterly earnings data on Wednesday, August 12th.
-The technology company reported ($0.08) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.05) by ($0.03).
-The company had revenue of $9.18 million for the quarter.
+CYREN (NASDAQ:CYRN) last posted its earnings results on Wednesday, August 12th.
+The technology company reported ($0.08) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.05) by ($0.03).
 CYREN had a negative net margin of 42.88% and a negative return on equity of 75.97%.
+The business had revenue of $9.18 million for the quarter.

 CYREN Ltd., together with its subsidiaries, provides information security solutions for protecting Web, email, and mobile transactions in the United States, Europe, the Asia Pacific, Israel, and internationally.
 The company operates Cyren Cloud Security, a SaaS security platform, which provides Internet security services, including Web Security that provides the enforcement of Web policy and state-of-the-art threat protection for business users; DNS Security, which allows businesses to protect employees at headquarters, visitors in remote offices, customers at retail stores, or students on a campus; Email Security, a cloud-based secure email gateway; and Cloud Sandboxing that protects businesses against breaches and data loss from threats.